 - Between the Eyes

 - This very large monument made of steel resembles a rope bag holding 2 balls, bent in the center.
 Located on Queens Quay at Yonge St and designed by Richard Deacon.

 - Located in Bobby Rosenfeld Park between the CN Tower and Rogers Center is this circular fountain with many steel and granite salmons trying to make it upriver.

-- It was sculpted by Susan Schelle and installed in 1991.
+- Sculpted by Susan Schelle and installed in 1991.

 - The Audience

-- A number of larger than life fans extend from the northwest corner of Rogers Center.
-It was installed in 1989 and designed by Michael Snow.
+- A number of larger-than-life fans extend from the northwest corner of Rogers Center.
+Installed in 1989 and designed by Michael Snow.

-We invite you to try the Old Toronto Tourist Scavenger Hunt.
-It is a 2-3 hour, a self-guided walking tour that you do with your smartphone (how it works).
+Finally, we invite you to try the Old Toronto Tourist Scavenger Hunt.
+As a matter of fact, it is a 2-3 hour self-guided walking tour that you do with your smartphone (how it works).
 You’ll come across most of these monuments and much more.
 Moreover, you’ll enjoy solving the various challenges at each step of the way while learning the history of Toronto.

-The regular scavenger hunt is $35 for a group of up to 6 persons.
-There is an Explorer version as well for $45 – it’s longer and has more challenges.Suivez-nous / Follow us
+The regular scavenger hunt is $55 for a group of up to 6 persons.
+Also, there is an Explorer version for $60.
+Indeed, it is longer and has more challenges.Suivez-nous / Follow us